testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/test-data-options.md

 ---
 title: "Test data in steps"
-metadesc: " How to add test data in steps when tests are created using simple English in Testsigma"
+metadesc: "There are different types of test data that you can use while creating Test steos.
+Learn how to add test data in steps when tests are created in Testsigma"
 noindex: false
 order: 4.43
 page_id: "Test data in steps"